 So how do we produce the electricity for this electronic transportation revolution?
 We've already talked about industrial solar being produced for less than $10 a barrel oil equivalent.
 But do you remember Stat Oil?
 We reported on them when they sold their share in the tar sands and took the money to win the offshore lease for a wind-farm just off the coast of New York City.
 We told you then that this oil company is using its expertise with semi-submersible oil rigs to develop a floating wind turbine.
 These babies are massive, can operate in up to 1,000 meters of water, and are being installed right now off the coast of Scotland.
 I've personally been on an offshore drilling platform on the Grand Banks of Newfoundland in a 50 knot gale with 30 foot seas and can attest to the stability of these types of structures.

 You know the tide is turning when one of the world’s most powerful oil bosses says he is in the market for an electric car.
 So why is our federal government still propping up the corrupt environmental review process of the National Energy Board (NEB)?
 Why has Justin Trudeau refused to accept the recommendations of a special committee tasked with investigating the effectiveness of the NEB which concluded that it has no credibility and is woefully inadequate at doing environmental assessments?
 Probably for the same reason that Rachel Notley can't seem to understand how much our home here means to us.
-Al Gore famously quoted Upton Sinclair when he said: "It's hard for someone to understand something if their job depends on them not understanding it."
+As Al Gore famously once said: "It's hard for someone to understand something if their job depends on them not understanding it."

 Maybe our politicians need to figure out that their job actually does depend on them understanding that we need to build a sustainable world for our children and grandchildren.
 Large expensive oil and gas infrastructure is not in the national interest, nor is it compatible with our responsibility to meet the Paris targets and fight climate change.
 It will only serve to support the illusion of an ever expanding carbon bubble for a very short while.
 But in that short time it can leave a legacy of destruction and fiscal calamity.
 We can do so much better.
 Canada can and should be at the forefront of this revolution.
 And British Columbia now has a new government that can lead the way.
 But they need to hear from us.
 And they need to follow the lead of some of our local leaders.
 We need to balance the special interests that represent the past and give voice to our future.